-Be aware that there may be some dress code requirements while on property at the restaurants.
-(TIP: Your Sandals or Beaches Resort will give you a newsletter that lists all of their restaurants and ongoing activities for the week.
-This is also where you’ll find the dress codes listed for each restaurant.
+Be aware that your resort may have some dress code requirements while on property at the restaurants.
 Most are “Resort Casual” which means you can wear swimsuits with cover ups, jeans, capris, shorts, T-shirts, sneakers, and flip flops.
 Some will even specify that “bare feet are accepted” when located at the beach or pool.
 “Evening Attire” is specified at some of the fancier restaurants.
 This means men can wear pants or nice jeans with a polo or collared shirt.
 T-shirts, sleeveless shirts, and shorts are not typically acceptable.
 For women, a casual dress or blouse with slacks/skirt/nice jeans are just right.
 Evening attire means both men and women should avoid wearing flip flops.

 HOW to pack…

 I recommend that you pack light and carry-on.
 Not checking a bag makes getting through the airport and customs a breeze.
 Since the weather in the Caribbean is typically warm, clothing made of lightweight fabric is all you’ll need, and can be easily packed in a carry-on suitcase.
 You can also bring a large tote as your personal item for packing whatever doesn’t fit in your carry-on.
 This is where I pack my makeup and toiletry bag, and any comforts for my flight.
 (TIP: I also include a bathing suit, cover up, flip flops, and foldable beach tote in this bag.
 If my room isn’t ready for check in, I can change when I get to the resort and start enjoying my vacation right away.)
-(NOTE: No need to pack the following items that Sandals and Beaches includes in each room: shampoo, conditioner, body lotion, soap, hair dryer.
-If you’re a scuba diver, snorkeler, or golfer, Sandals & Beaches makes it easy for you to pack light.
-Scuba and snorkel equipment is included, and wetsuits, golf clubs, and golf shoes can be rented.)
+(NOTE: No need to pack the following items that most resorts include in each room: shampoo, conditioner, body lotion, soap, hair dryer.)

 Here are some TIPS I’ve learned along the way: